Clinical Trials

 The Irish Minister for Health also announced the setting up of a dedicated COVID-19 National Research Ethics Committee (NREC-COVID-19).

-Applications for clinical trials of human medicines or clinical investigations of medical devices
+Applications for clinical trials of human medicines or

 On 20 March 2020, the European Medicines Agency (EMA) published Guidance on the Management of Clinical Trials during the COVID-19 (Coronavirus) pandemic (the Guidance).
 The EMA jointly developed the Guidance with working groups from the European Commission and the national Heads of Medicines Agency (HMA).

-The Guidance provides information on changes and protocol deviations that
+The Guidance provides information on

 On October 22, 2018, the European Federation of Pharmaceutical Industries in cooperation with the Future of Privacy Forum and the Center for Information Policy Leadership organized a workshop entitled “Can GDPR Work for Health Research.”
-In the first session, the workshop discussed the implications of the General Data Protection Regulation (“GDPR”) on clinical trials in
+In the first session, the workshop discussed the implications of the General Data Protection Regulation

 On 11 November 2016, the German Parliament passed another new law amending different parts of the German Medicines Act (Arzneimittelgesetz) and the Act on Advertising for Healthcare Products (Heilmittelwerbegesetz).
 The law is titled “Viertes Gesetz zur Änderung arzneimittelrechtlicher und anderer Vorschriften“.
 The draft was deliberated in the health committee of the Federal Council (Bundesrat) on 30 November 2016 and it has become clear that the Federal Council will not object to it in its final deliberations later this month.
 Therefore, the new law will likely become effective at the beginning of 2017.